Protein Bagels

 • Always knead the dough.
 While these bagels don’t use yeast, kneading them properly will ensure a smooth exterior and make them easier to form.
 I find 3-4 minutes to be plenty of time.

 • Cool before slicing.
-I know it’s tempting, but let the bagels rest for a few minutes before slicing in half.
+I know it’s tempting, but let the bagels rest for a few minutes before slicing them in half.
 This prevents them from breaking or tearing.

 Serving ideas